ivan-kleshnin/unredux/README.md

 #### [8.
 DDL](./examples/8.ddl)

-Declarative Data Load, lightweight alternative to GraphQL+Relay / Falcor.
+Declarative Data Load, lightweight alternative to **GraphQL+Relay** / **Falcor**.

 **Notable differences**:
-1. Unlike both it's REST API based (avoiding vendor lock-in on Backend).
+1. Unlike both (GraphQL / Falcor) it's REST API based (avoiding vendor lock-in on Backend).
-2. Unlike both it's reactive.
+2. It's more reactive and declarative where it makes sense with clear fallback paths.
 3. Unlike GraphQL it relies on plain data to describe queries, instead of extra DSL layer.
 4. Less magic, more boilerplate.
 Model dependencies are described, not auto-injected.
 5. Much smaller code base and bundle size.
 6. Validations and Querying are decoupled.
 Use TsIO, PropTypes, Tcomb or any other dynamic typing to describe and validate your models.
-Avoid vendor lock-in once again.
+Avoiding vendor lock-in again.

 ## Usage